jestenough/learning/learn/theory/science/formal/computer_science/computer_languages/programming_languages/python/python.md

 - [What's New in Python 3.10: featuring Brandt Bucher, Lukasz Llanga and Sebastian Ramirez](https://youtu.be/JteTO3EE7y0)
 - [Python Backend Web Development Course (with Django)](https://youtu.be/jBzwzrDvZ18)
 - [__new__ vs __init__ in Python](https://youtu.be/-zsV0_QrfTw)
+- [David Beazley - Python Concurrency From the Ground Up: LIVE! - PyCon 2015](https://youtu.be/MCs5OvhV9S4) - about multithreading and asynchrony, building your event loop from scratch

 ## Links